Aviv-public/Aviv-Web-Technical-Test/FRONTEND-README.md

     contact_phone_number: STRING //Listing main contact phone number, following the E.164 standard.
 Match patten : ^\+[1-9]\d{1,14}$.
     description: STRING  //A user friendly description for the listing.
     latest_price_eur: NUMBER  //The price of the listing, in euros.
-    name: NUMBER //A user friendly name for the listing.
+    name: STRING //A user friendly name for the listing.
     postal_address: {
         street_address: STRING //The street address of the postal address.
         postal_code: STRING //The postal code of the postal address.